kudobuilder/operators/repository/kafka/docs/latest/mirrormaker.md

 MirrorMaker is a tool to mirror a source Kafka cluster into a target (mirror) Kafka cluster.
 This tool uses a Kafka consumer and a Kafka producer.
-The consumer consumes messages from the source cluster The producer re-publishes those messages to the target cluster.
+The consumer consumes messages from the source cluster.
+The producer re-publishes those messages to the target cluster.

 MirrorMaker integration is disabled by default.